kylehoehns/embabel-demo/README.md

 - `GOOGLE_STUDIO_API_KEY`: Your Google Studio API key, which is used for Gemini.

-Start the Google A2A web interface using the `a2a` Docker profile:
+Start the Google A2A web interface using Docker compose:

 ```bash
 docker compose up